For Ages 18 and Older

 Bipolar disorder is a mental health condition that causes mood swings including emotional highs and lows.
 The primary difference for Bipolar 1 and Bipolar 2 severity of the manic episodes (highs).

-In both types of Bipolar manic episodes may include the following:
+Both types of Bipolar episodes may include the following: